Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 2.9x with disjoint ranges on Linux, but 1.7x with *overlapping* ranges on Windows, so treat insert as directional and cancel as the solid result.

-**Why these numbers differ from earlier revisions.** A previous version of this table reported 9.09 M / 18.71 M / 10.10 M ops/sec with percentiles quantised to a 100 ns grid.
-Two `steady_clock` reads sat inside the timed loop and were being counted as part of each operation.
-On Windows `steady_clock` *ticks* at 100 ns but *costs* ~25 ns to read, so that instrumentation was charged to the book on every op — understating throughput across the board, and understating cancel-in-ladder by more than 6x, since a ~50 ns tax swamps a ~4 ns operation.
-It also flattened the ladder-vs-overflow cancel ratio to an apparent 1.5x, hiding the design property the benchmark exists to show.
+**The two passes cross-check each other.** Throughput and the floor-corrected p50 are independent estimates of the same quantity — one derived from a loop with no timer in it, the other from per-op reads with the measured floor subtracted — so their agreement is a check on the instrument rather than on the book.
+They agree to within 27% on every scenario on both platforms, and to within 10% on most.

-Throughput and the floor-corrected p50 are now independent estimates of the same quantity, and they agree within 10–27% on every scenario on both platforms — a consistency check the old numbers failed badly.
-The exception is cancel-in-ladder, where throughput implies ~4–6 ns/op against a corrected p50 of 9 ns: that operation is now *below the resolving power of the instrument*, since the fenced read pair costs ~9 ns on its own.
-For that row the throughput column is the number to trust, and "under 10 ns" is the strongest honest claim available without switching to batched timing.
+The exception is cancel-in-ladder, which is *below the resolving power of the instrument*: throughput implies ~4–6 ns/op against a corrected p50 of 9 ns, and the fenced read pair costs ~9 ns on its own.
+For that row the throughput column is the number to trust, and "under 10 ns" is the strongest honest claim available without switching to batched timing, which would trade away the tail percentiles.

 ### Routing decision microbenchmark